Brain Aneurysm (cont.)

 Brain aneurysms are deadly.
 About 10% of patients with a ruptured aneurysm die before receiving medical care.
 If untreated, another 50% will die within a month, with 25% of patients sustaining another bleeding episode within a week.
 Aside from the bleeding issues, there is significant risk of artery spasm leading to stroke.

-Survival rates are increased by early presentation to the hospital, early aneurysm repair, and control of potential blood vessel spasm with medications.
+Survival rates are increased in patients who present early to the hospital.
+Early diagnosis, aneursym repair, and control of blood vessel spasms with appropriate medications are all associated with increased survival.

 Get breaking medical news.